 As you transition to a drug-free life, necessary changes can make you feel lonely.
 This feeling is dangerous for your new path.
 Recovering addicts that do not have support or people in their corners are likely to relapse.
 Having a pet by your side can reduce the feeling of loneliness.
 Pets do not endanger your new life and will always be there for you as you work on yourself.
 They can also help release feel-good hormones that will improve your emotional state.

-Strength, Courage, and Optimism
+Pets Help With Strength, Courage, and Optimism

 Adjusting to a drug-free life can be challenging.
 During your addiction, you might have been taking the drugs to deal with stressful situations or your emotions.
 You will have to learn alternative ways to cope with them during recovery.
 It may be difficult at first, but having a pet can give you the inspiration you need to remain sober.
 Look for sober living homes near me that allow residents to have pets to benefit from having one.